ChangePool/WorkplaceDAO/docs/RealFi/SolutionScope.md

 For an initial iteration of RealFi DAO, the following capabilities are developed to help meet the business need:

 * Structurally, the DAO is comprised of:
-  *  **Districts**—Persistent regional or functional hubs for engineering, marketing and legal
+  *  **Districts**—Persistent regional or functional hubs for marketing, product, engineering and partnerships
   *  **Crews**—Ephemeral, self-organized groups that execute specific tasks, in parallel
 * A legal separation exists between RealFi and the DAO, allowing the SPO community to act where core entities may be constrained.
 * The RealFi Governance Token (RFG) represents voting power in the RealFi DAO.
 Proposals for voting may emerge from RealFi or the DAO.
 In general, decision making devolves to the lowest level possible.<sup><a href="#Deslandes">2</a></sup>